Storror

-Storror (stylized as STORROR) is a group of seven parkour and freerunning athletes from Britain.
-They have produced two documentaries and run a YouTube channel that has over 7 million subscribers and 1 billion views.
+Storror (stylized as STORROR) is a group of seven parkour and freerunning athletes from the United Kingdom.
+They run a YouTube channel.
+Storror was established in 2010 by brothers Max Cave and Benj Cave, as well as Drew Taylor.
+They were later joined by Toby Segar, Callum Powell, Sacha Powell, and Josh Burnett-Blake.
+Storror have made the documentaries SuperTramps: Thailand (2015) and Roof Culture Asia (2017).
+They made their feature film debut in Netflix's 6 Underground (2019).

 History

 Storror was established in 2010 by seven parkour athletes from Horsham (West Sussex), and Peacehaven (East Sussex) who met as teenagers.
 The team started with the Cave brothers and Drew Taylor, who were inspired by Jump London (2003) and Jump Britain (2005) documentaries.
 They began uploading videos to their YouTube channel, originally called StorrorBlog.
 They later met other members of British parkour communities and in 2010 established the Storror group and YouTube channel.

-In 2011 and 2012, the team filmed two cliff jumping videos in Malta that included jumps from Azure Window.
+In 2011 and 2012, the team filmed two cliff jumping videos in Malta that included jumps from the Azure Window.
 In 2016, team member Max Cave leaped between the roofs of two Hong Kong skyscrapers and uploaded it to Instagram.
 They also filmed several other videos in Hong Kong which were published later.

 In May 2017, Storror apologized for stunts performed at Joshua Tree National Park.

 In September 2017, the team released their second documentary (the first being SuperTramps: Thailand) Roof Culture Asia, which features stunts made on the rooftops of Hong Kong, Tokyo and Seoul.
 They monetized this video through Vimeo.
 Storror made their feature film debut in Netflix's 6 Underground, released on 13 December 2019.
 They worked closely with director Michael Bay to perform parkour stunts on famous sites, such as the Florence Cathedral in Italy.

-Media appearances

-In December 2019, the team joined actor Ben Hardy on the red carpet of the New York premiere of 6 Underground.

-In winter 2018, Drew Taylor appeared in adverts for Italian sportswear brand Ellesse alongside actress Jessica Barden.

-In June 2018, the team shot and starred in a global campaign for Canon filmed in Istanbul, Turkey.

-In December 2017, the team flew to Singapore with Asics to lead parkour workshops and demonstrations.

-Toby Segar appeared on ITV show Ninja Warrior UK in 2015, 2016 and 2019.
+In 2025, the group announced We Are Storror, a documentary film centered on the team that is directed by Michael Bay.

+Alongside the documentary, Storror has expanded into the gaming industry with Storror Parkour Pro.

 Team members

-As of January 2023, the Storror team are:
+As of January 2024, the Storror team are: